zeldaret/mm/CONTRIBUTING.md

 You should be familiar with using git and GitHub.
 There are a number of tutorials available online, [such as this one](https://github.com/firstcontributions/first-contributions), which can help you get started.

 The most useful knowledge to have is a general understanding of how the game works.
 An afternoon of constructive mucking about in the [OOT Practice Rom](http://practicerom.com/) (aka GZ) or the [MM Practice Rom](https://kz.zeldacodes.org/) (aka KZ) will be very beneficial if you have not looked at either of the N64 Zelda's internals before.
+The [OOT Decompilation Project](https://github.com/zeldaret/oot) is farther along than this project, so it can also be a great resource.

 This project only uses *publicly available code*.
-In particular, do not use any Nintendo source code leaks.
+Anyone who wishes to contribute to the OOT or MM projects **must not have accessed leaked source code at any point in time** for Nintendo 64 SDK, iQue player SDK, libultra, Ocarina of Time, Majora's Mask, Animal Crossing/Animal Forest, or any other game that shares the same game engine or significant portions of code to a Zelda 64 game or any other console similar to the Nintendo 64.

 ### Environment Setup

-Get started by following our [installation guide](https://github.com/zeldaret/mm/wiki/Installation).
+Get started by following the [installation guide in the readme](https://github.com/zeldaret/mm/blob/master/README.md#installation).
 When successful, you should be able to build a matching ROM before you start making any changes.

 ### First Contribution